-The degree courses leading to the BSc and MSc respectively are subdivided into course units (UE) comprising lectures, exercise classes, laboratories, seminars, student projects, etc. To each UE, a number of ECTS1 points are assigned, which by assessment (e.g. successful exams) is converted into ECTS credits (see Section 1.3).
-The BSc degree course requires 180 ECTS credits (corresponding to a length of study of 6 semesters), and the MSc degree an additional 90 ECTS credits (corresponding to a length of study of 3 semesters).
+The degree courses leading to the BSc and MSc respectively are subdivided into teaching units (UE) comprising lectures, exercise classes, laboratories, seminars, student projects, etc. To each UE, a number of ECTS1 points are assigned, which by assessment (e.g. successful exams) is converted into ECTS credits (see Section 1.3).
+The BSc degree course requires 180 ECTS credits (or 6 semesters of full-time studies), and the MSc degree additional 90 ECTS credits (or 3 semesters of full-time studies).